milanofthe/pathsim/README.md

 ## Example - Harmonic Oscillator

-There are lots of [examples](https://github.com/milanofthe/pathsim/tree/master/examples) of dynamical system simulations in the GitHub repository.
+There are lots of [examples](https://github.com/milanofthe/pathsim/tree/master/examples) of dynamical system simulations in the GitHub repository that showcase PathSim's capabilities.

 But first, lets have a look at how we can simulate the harmonic oscillator (a spring mass damper 2nd order system) using PathSim.
 The system and its corresponding equivalent block diagram are shown in the figure below: